-Deadly weather wreaks havoc across Southeast, West Coast
+East Coast, California brace for powerful storms

 The rains weakened the oak tree, and it's a weather-related death, Bushby said.

-Across southern Georgia and northern Florida, the National Weather Service issued a rare "high risk" alert for severe thunderstorms, including strong tornadoes.
-The alert, which lasted through Sunday afternoon and evening, was the first of its kind issued since June 2014.
+Across the South, communities are set to begin picking up the pieces as rough weather gives way to partly cloudy skies and moderate wind.

-Georgia Gov. Nathan Deal declared a state of emergency in seven south Georgia counties and said the state will seek federal assistance to help storm-stricken areas recover.
+Georgia Gov. Nathan Deal has declared a state of emergency in seven southern counties, and he said the state will seek federal assistance to help storm-stricken areas.
+Fourteen people were confirmed dead across the state.

-"These storms have devastated communities and homes in South Central Georgia, and the state is making all resources available to the impacted areas," Deal said in a statement.
+"These storms have devastated communities and homes in south central Georgia, and the state is making all resources available to the impacted areas," Deal said in a statement.

+One of the most chaotic scenes unfolded Sunday at the Sunshine Acres mobile home park near Adel in Cook County, Georgia.

+"You can imagine putting a bomb in a mobile home and having it explode.
+That's about what it looks like," Adel Mayor Buddy Duke said Sunday of Sunshine Acres, a community of about 60 mobile homes some 200 miles south of Atlanta.

+As the rain and wind intensified Sunday, the National Weather Service issued a rare "high risk" alert for severe thunderstorms, including strong tornadoes, for south Georgia and northern Florida.
+The alert, which lasted through Sunday evening, was the first of its kind issued since June 2014.

-"These storms have resulted in loss of life, numerous injuries and extensive property damage, and our thoughts and prayers are with Georgians suffering from the storm's impact.," he said.
+"These storms have resulted in loss of life, numerous injuries and extensive property damage, and our thoughts and prayers are with Georgians suffering from the storm's impact," the governor said.
 "I urge all Georgians to exercise caution and vigilance in order to remain safe and prevent further loss of life or injuries."

 Fatal tornado in Mississippi